katherineguanoluisa12/proyecto/SECURITY.md

 ## Reporting a Vulnerability

-Use this section to tell people how to report a vulnerability.

-Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.
+To report a vulnerability, please send an email to [security@example.com](mailto:security@example.com) with a detailed description of the issue.
+We aim to respond to all vulnerability reports within 48 hours of receipt.
+Once a vulnerability is reported, you can expect updates on the status of the report and its resolution.